What is tofu?

 What to do with tofu?

 This is a good question to ask!
 There are seemingly endless dishes that can be made using this versatile ingredient.
-As tofu developed in China, before spreading to Korea and then Japan, each country treats tofu in different ways which represent the local cuisines.
+As tofu was developed in China, before spreading to Korea and then Japan, each country treats tofu in different ways which represent the local cuisines.
 The result is a vast range of dishes spanning many different countries all based around one common ingredient.
 Tofu now also finds its place in western dishes as a replacement for meat.

 A common and simple Japanese preparation is to simply dress cold soft tofu with freshly grated ginger, thinly sliced green onions and soy sauce.
 Often shavings of smoked dried tuna (katsuobushi) are added for extra seasoning and the result is the dish referred to as hiyayakko.
 An interesting food using tofu is found in Nishiki Market in Kyoto where one tofu shop makes tofu donut.